Soundelux: History

 In 2001, John Miceli broke off of the remaining Soundlelux Media Group company and formed Technomedia to build on the immersive media experience business that was emerging.

-The remaining business unit continued under the direction of Jeff Edell, who assigned Phil Rafnson the direction of Soundelux Showorks, Soundelux Florida group until its bankruptcy filing in 2002.
+The remaining business unit continued under the direction of Jeff Edell, who assigned Phil Rafnson the direction of Soundelux Showorks, Soundelux Florida group until they filed for bankruptcy in 2002.

-In the same year, Liberty Media Group rebranded itself as Ascent Media Group.
+The same year, Liberty Media Group rebranded itself as Ascent Media Group.
 The move was made to raise the company's profile in Hollywood.
-At the same time, the company was split into three divisions: Ascent Media Creative Services, Ascent Media Network Services and Ascent Media Management Services.
-Soundelux is part of the Creative Services division, along with Todd-AO, Riot, Company 3, Method, Encore, Level 3 and POP.
+Soundelux was part of the Creative Services division, along with Todd-AO, Riot, Company 3, Method, Encore, Level 3 and POP.

-In October 2008, the Creative Sound Services group broke away from Ascent Media Group and the Discovery Holding Company to create CSS Studios, LLC, a wholly owned subsidiary of Discovery Communications.
+In October 2008, the Creative Sound Services group broke away from Ascent Media Group and the Discovery Holding Company to create CSS Studios LLC, a wholly owned subsidiary of Discovery Communications.
 The services of CSS Studios are marketed under the brand names Soundelux, Todd-AO,Sound One, POP Sound, Modern Music, Soundelux Design Music Group, and The Hollywood Edge.
 CSS Studios maintain facilities in Los Angeles and New York.

 On September 19, 2012, Empire Investment Holdings announced it had acquired CSS Studios, LLC.

 In January 2013, CSS Studios announced it would rename the company as TODD-SOUNDELUX.

 On May 21, 2014, Todd-Soundelux Filed for Chapter 11 Bankruptcy Protection.

 On November 17, 2014, the Todd-Soundelux Trademarks (Todd AO and Soundelux) and Copyrights (Sound Effects Library) were acquired in Federal Bankruptcy Court (Central District Case No. 2:14-bk-19980) by Rob Nokes of Sounddogs.com, Inc.

 Relaunch

 In 2021, original founders Bender and Stateman came together to relaunch the new Soundelux, which restarted in sound editing production with episodes of HBO's Euphoria.
-According to Lon and Wylie, the website will be polished over the next few weeks and the new company will build on the legacy that Soundelux has crafted from sound professionals who created the legacy of excellence Soundelux is known for around the world.

-Services

-Soundelux offers sound supervision, sound design and sound editing for feature films.
-The company also boasts a library of unique sound effects that includes 400,000 original tracks.
-They also offered a microphone division, launched by David Bock, former audio engineer, in 1995.
-The microphones were modern but with the look and sound of vintage models.